28 November 2025

 Family-friendly festive turkey pie.
 Our top-choice for this recipe is the charming Montmija Chardonnay for a soothing, post-party night in.

-Turkey is a Christmas staple for many households, and having the right wine to match it lets this dish truly shine!
+Turkey is a Christmas staple for many households, and having the right wine to match it lets this festive centrepiece truly shine!
+We hope we’ve given you some good ‘food for thought’ here – and a cheers to thinking & drinking organic!